Dpdl-io/DpdlEngine/doc/Dpdl_documentation.md

 ### Dpdl API functions

-The Dpdl API functions usable inside Dpdl scripts are listed here:
+The native Dpdl API functions usable inside Dpdl scripts are listed here:

 [Dpdl scripting API Documentation](https://github.com/Dpdl-io/DpdlEngine/blob/main/doc/Dpdl_API.md)

+As Dpdl is capable of loading also java classes, the whole Java API is available inside Dpdl scripts.
+Refer to the java documentation for Dpdl objects loaded with **`loadObj(..)`**

 ### Variables